You can enable one or all of the following proctoring settings to ensure that your test is plagiarism-free.

 Smart Browser

 You can enable Smart Browser to enforce stricter proctoring settings in your assessments.
-Smart Browser provides you with various features that will help you to enable stricter proctoring settings in your assessments.
-When you select the Smart Browser setting, some of the settings are selected by default along with the addition of new ones.
-To learn more about Smart Browser, read this article
+Smart Browser provides various features that will help you enable stricter proctoring settings in your assessments.
+When you select the Smart Browser setting, some of the settings are selected by default, along with the addition of new ones.
+If you would like to learn more about Smart Browser, you can read this article.

 Random questions shuffling

-You can enable random questions shuffling in the proctroing settings.
-This will change the order of the questions for each candidate when they start the assessment.
-This will make it difficult for candidates to use any unfair practices in the assessment.
+You can enable random question shuffling in the proctoring settings.
+This will change the order of the questions for each candidate when they start the assessment, making it difficult for candidates to use unfair practices.

 Disable the Copy and Paste feature in the code editor